ViniVelasco/fake-startup-landing-page/README.md

 # fake-startup-landing-page
-A web page for a fictional startup.
+A web page for a fictional startup, made with Bootstrap, HTML5 e CSS3.